SharmaShivani12/K-Means-Clustering/README.md

-This function is adapted from Machine Learning A-Z: AI, Python & R + ChatGPT Prize [2024]
+This function is adapted from the udemy course Machine Learning A-Z: AI, Python & R + ChatGPT Prize